destinymalone/head-first-java-cliffsnotes-example/chapter-5-writing-a-program-extra-strength-methods/README.md

 ## What should I know about writing the method implementations?

 We start with writing test code next.
-This is called Extreme Programming, which is a method that was used to allow code to be written and tested much quicker.
-So, we need to write test code that can make a SimpleDotCom object and run its methods.
-For the SimpleDotCom class, we only care about the checkYourself() method, although we will have to implement the other methods in order to get the checkYourself() method to run correctly.
+This is called `Extreme Programming`, which is a method that was used to allow code to be written and tested much quicker.
+So, we need to write test code that can make a `SimpleDotCom` object and run its methods.
+For the `SimpleDotCom` class, we only care about the `checkYourself()` method, although we will have to implement the other methods in order to get the `checkYourself()` method to run correctly.

-If the checkYourself() method were implements, what test code could I write that would prove to me the method is working correctly?
+If the `checkYourself()` method were implemented, what test code could I write that would prove to me the method is working correctly?

 Based on this prepcode: